ikukonakano/DH110/README.md

 I created 2 personas: Jacob Green - the curious and hungry student, Claudia Frasier - the engaging and networking professor.

-Below are an example of what I created for Jacob.
+Below is an example of what I created for Jacob.
 |Persona|Empathy Map|
 |---|---|
 |<img width="590" alt="Screen Shot 2022-11-29 at 1 21 48" src="https://user-images.githubusercontent.com/56706104/204489862-630ef641-45a7-4af7-86a0-cce45503a855.png">|<img width="590" alt="Screen Shot 2022-11-29 at 1 21 27" src="https://user-images.githubusercontent.com/56706104/204489880-f3a79572-bc29-43b8-9ba1-55ca712b12b2.png">|